WeR-stats/workshops/setup_cloud_machine_data_science/notes.md

 Although Python is often automatically installed on Ubuntu, take a moment to confirm that version **3.4+** is already installed on the system, by issuing the following command:
 `python3 -V`

-In a similar way, the `pip3` package manager is usually installed on Ubuntu.
-Take a moment though to confirm that version 8.1+ is installed, by issuing the command:
+In a similar way, the `pip` package manager is usually installed on Ubuntu, but it is related to previous version 2.7.
+Take a moment though to confirm if version 8.1+ is installed, by issuing the command:
 `pip3 -V`

 In any case, run the following commands to install both of them:
 ```
 sudo apt-get update
-sudo apt-get install python3 python3-dev python3-pip
+sudo apt-get install -y python3 python3-dev python3-pip
 sudo -H pip3 install --upgrade pip
 ```